tangowhisky37/CoderDojo/README.md

 We'll use this section for updates.

 - 040917 : Working on getting the word out there.
 Web presence launched.
 Looking for a place to host our Dojo.
+- 100917 : Limited spaces fillup quickly.
+Looking to build team of mentors, volunteers.
+Working on confirming location for Dojo.

 ## What Is A CoderDojo